santoshphilip/eppy/docs/generated/_sources/newfunctions.txt

     IDDAlreadySetError: IDD file is set to: ../eppy/resources/iddfiles/Energy+V7_2_0.idd

 Excellent!!
-It rased the exception we were expecting.
+It raised the exception we were expecting.

 Check range for fields
 ----------------------

+The fields of idf objects often have a range of legal values.
+The following functions will let you discover what that range is and test if your value lies within that range

 demonstrate two new functions: